Photography

 - Topaz Gigapixel

-- More expensive than ON1 Resize AI (which often have discounts).
-I could not get a duck to look as good in Gigapixel 8 as I did in ON1 Resize 2026.
-There are a lot of options though, and I have not had a chance to explore them all yet.
+- Relatively expensive, considering I get ON1 Resize AI as part of ON1 Photo RAW.
+I could not get a goose to look as good in Gigapixel 8 as I did in ON1 Resize AI.
+There are a lot of options though, and I have not had the time to explore them all yet.

 - Upscayl (Free)